7RU7H/Archive/Brain-Hacking/Actions/Learning-To-Hack.md

 Hacker mindset is commonly refered to.
 In priority order it really begins and dies on:

-It is skillset that is built over years of time, orangatuan can use tools, script kiddies can press a button, but the real awesomeness of Hacking is almost not even really the hacking:
+It is skill set that is built over years of time, orangutan can use tools, script kiddies can press a button, but the real awesomeness of Hacking is almost not even really the hacking:
 - How does a system work - range of abstraction of how?
 - Building, maintaining and troubleshooting systems to a **modern** standard